 Do not confuse oregano oil with oregano essential oil.
 Essential oils are extremely concentrated oils that are extracted from the plant using steam distillation.
 Essential oils are usually not suitable for oral consumption, as they are very concentrated and can burn your oral and GI lining.
 They are used for aromatherapy and topical application (only after dilution).

 Oregano extract, on the other hand, is oregano infused in a solution, which can be water, alcohol, or oil.

-So, the best way to prepare a healthy, fresh oregano tea is by using dried or fresh oregano leaves; the same ones you use in cooking.
+The best way to prepare a healthy, fresh oregano tea is by using dried or fresh oregano leaves; the same ones you use in cooking.

-How to Prepare Oregano Tea
+How To Prepare Oregano Tea